codacy/pulse-user-docs/USER-GUIDE.md

     --timestampResolved "<UNIX epoch timestamp in seconds>"
 ```

-### HTTP POST
+### HTTP API

-Since it might be difficult to use the CLI to send some types of events (like incidents),
+Since it might be difficult to use the CLI to send some types of events (like changes or incidents),
-we also support pushing events through an HTTP POST endpoint.
+we also support pushing events to a HTTP POST endpoint.

-**We advise to only use this method of pushing events if the others are not possible.**
-If you require to push events in this way, please contact us first so we can configure it with you.

 This might be useful for sending data from providers that only support webhooks.
 You can set up your provider to send a webhook to the following URL:
 `https://ingestion.acceleratedevops.net/v1/ingestion/<provider>?api_key=<API-KEY>`

+There is no specified format for events sent to this endpoint.
+Although, make sure to they include all the fields documented above.
+If you are planning to push events this way, please let us know.
+Data will not be immediately available in your dashboard as we'll need to process it on our side.